-asked the Secretary of State for the Environment when he expects to meet the chairman of the Building Societies Association.
+asked the Secretary of State for the Environment when he next proposes to meet representatives of the Building Societies Association.

 I met the chairman and the chairman-designate of the Building Societies Association on 6th May.
 I am ready to meet the new chairman again whenever the need arises, and my Department maintains continuing contact with the association.

 Is it not now clear that if the building societies had yielded to Government pressure three months ago to reduce their lending rates to the level likely to prevail after next month, the amount of money available for new mortgagees this summer would be substantially less than it is now likely to be?
 In those circumstances, does the right hon.
 Gentleman agree that the building societies must keep a balance between investors, existing borrowers and new borrowers?
 Is that not an indication that less Government pressure on the building societies in future would be welcome?

 I think that the hon.
 Gentleman is right, in that there is clearly a need for a balance of considerations in the building societies' policy on mortgage interest rates.
 I do not know where he gets the idea of the building societies yielding or not yielding to Government pressure.
 I take the opportunity of making plain my own view.
 I believe that mortgage interest rates should be determined, and are bound to be determined, by the building societies.
 I cannot do that.
 However, my wish is to see determined as quickly as possible the lowest level of rates consistent with a flow of funds sufficient to meet the demand for mortgages in the foreseeable future.